 Between January 2001 and October 2003, researchers affiliated with the M.D.
 Anderson Cancer Center in Houston, Texas, enrolled 31 patients with recurrent or refractory NHL.
 Twenty-three patients had aggressive NHL and eight had indolent NHL.
 After treatment with Eloxatin, 27% of patients experienced complete disappearance or partial reduction of detectable lymphoma.
 Severe adverse effects of treatment included sensory loss (10% of subjects), low white blood cell levels (17%), and low platelet levels (20%).

 The researchers concluded that Eloxatin offers promise for the treatment of recurrent and refractory NHL.
 They suggest additional clinical trials evaluating Eloxatin in combination with other drugs.
 Patients with recurrent or refractory NHL may wish to speak with their physician regarding their individual risks and benefits of participation in a clinical trial further evaluating Eloxatin or other promising therapeutic approaches.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov) and www.cancerconsultants.com.
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov).